What does this mean for me?

 - Check whether any online courses you offer work well on mobile devices.
 If they don't, consider switching to a more mobile-friendly LMS.
 If you want some guidance, email us at [email protected] and we can advise.

 - Consider developing some kind of mobile product or service for your school.
-This might mean choosing a white-label app such as Apps Reinvented or Flovoco or developing something from scratch.
+This might mean choosing a white-label app such as Apps Reinvented or developing something from scratch.
 If you're going the 'from scratch' route, we'd recommend looking at the topic of Learner Experience Design (LXD) first.